gatsbyjs/gatsby/docs/docs/themes/conventions.md

 #### Example patch versions

 - **Fixing a bug** in a component, such as fixing a warning or adding a fallback value.
-- **Upgrading upstream dependencies** to their latest minor and patch versions.
+- **Upgrading dependencies** to their latest minor and patch versions.

 ### Minor _(0.X.0)_